DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/multicluster/multi-cluster-net.md

 - Complex strategies and high hidden dangers:

      - Complex configuration: Different control planes require different strategies.
-Although it is an independent control plane strategy from another perspective, in a multicluster scenario, the cluster is definitely one or two, and the total number of applications will also expand with the expansion of the cluster.
-It becomes more complicated, and it is very easy for some clusters to forget the configuration, or to change the configuration and need to configure multiple sets of the same strategy repeatedly.
+Although it is an independent control plane policy from another perspective, in a multicluster scenario, the cluster is definitely one or two, and the total number of applications will also expand with the expansion of the cluster.
+It becomes more complicated, and it is very easy for some clusters to forget the configuration, or to change the configuration and need to configure multiple sets of the same policy repeatedly.
      - Policy conflict: There are many sets of control plane policies, and users need to accurately grasp each policy, otherwise it is easy to cause policy conflicts.

 - High cost of control plane deployment and upgrade maintenance: When there are multiple sets of control planes, we need to maintain the deployment and upgrade of multiple sets of control planes.
 - Pollution of multiple control plane clusters: Since the mesh needs to aggregate multicluster namespaces and services, it pollutes the control plane cluster.
 Let me illustrate with an example: when cluster A has namespaces N1 and N2; cluster B has namespace N3; and both clusters A and B are control plane clusters, cluster A needs to add N3, and cluster B needs to add N1 and N2.
 It is very scary when the multicluster and the business in the cluster reach a certain volume.

-However, most of the above problems can be avoided in the multicluster single control plane mode, especially the complex governance strategy.
+However, most of the above problems can be avoided in the multicluster single control plane mode, especially the complex governance policy.
 All strategies will be unified in one cluster, so the difficulty of configuration and management will be greatly reduced.

 ### Service Mesh Architecture